Pregnancy diet does not mean eating for two. Opt for nutritious food choices and eat a well-proportioned diet all through your pregnancy.

 Broccoli is full of anti-oxidants and combats many illnesses.
 It is also a rich source of Vitamin C, so if consumed with foods rich in iron, it is absorbed well.
 Since it's also rich in vitamin B6, it aids in proper functioning of the nerves and helps produce antibodies to battle the various disease.

-When you are expecting, there is a sudden increase in the body’s requirement level for calcium.
+When you are expecting, there is a sudden increase in the body's requirement level for calcium.
 It is essential to eat curd made from low-fat milk at least twice a day.
-This will ensure you obtain the required calcium along with probiotics that calm the gut lining and stabilise the good microbes in the abdomen.
+This will ensure you obtain the required calcium along with probiotics that calm the gut lining and stabilize the good microbes in the abdomen.

 These are a rich source of potassium and provide a lot of energy, but you must opt for red banana since they are high in their nutrient levels.
-Nutrients like potassium, vitamin B6, vitamin C, calcium and fibre when passed from the mother to the baby help in the baby’s enhanced growth.
+Nutrients like potassium, vitamin B6, vitamin C, calcium and fiber when passed from the mother to the baby help in the baby's enhanced growth.

 Eating eggs during pregnancy ensures both the mother and the child receive all the vital amino acids.
 Refrain from eating them raw since this increases the chance of infection.

 This is a great source of protein for vegetarian expectant mothers.
-Beans like lentils, kidney beans, chickpeas and black beans are a high source of fibre and proteins.
+Beans like lentils, kidney beans, chickpeas and black beans are a high source of fiber and proteins.
 Beans are good for the growth of the child.
 Ensure you cook them well and avoid using stale cooked beans which lead to the gas formation and can upset your digestive system.